672631/Downloads-Organizer/README.md

 ## Features

-- Moves files from 'Downloads'/'Nedlastinger' to the target folders:
+- Moves files from 'Downloads' or 'Nedlastinger' to the target folders:
   - OneDrive/Dokumenter
   - OneDrive/Bilder
   - OneDrive/Videos